Understanding USPS Flat Rate Shipping: Shipping Flat Rate for Ecommerce

 How much is USPS flat rate shipping?

-The cost of flat rate shipping depends on the size of the box.
-See the following chart for detailed pricing.
+The cost of flat rate shipping in the United States depends on the size of the box.
+See the following chart for detailed pricing and box sizes.

 Flat rate box